Strong Fiduciary Commitment – Why It Matters to Both Investment Firms and Investors

 Unfortunately, I think many in the investment industry have protested too much to the detriment of both themselves and the investing public.

-Maybe the following findings from a recent CFA survey of over 200 investment management leaders and approximately 3,300 investment professionals help drive home the point:
+Maybe the following findings from a CFA survey of over 200 investment management leaders and approximately 3,300 investment professionals help drive home the point:

 - Only 28% of respondents report staying in the investment industry to help clients.